Finagle Integration¶

 As in the server case, this also allows you to decorate your client with Filters

-and convert to the MethodPerEndpoint
+and convert to the MethodPerEndpoint.

 val timeoutFilter: Filter[Request[BinaryService.FetchBlob.Args], Response[BinaryService.FetchBlob.SuccessType]] = ???